tguild/vehicle_signal_specification/README.md

 The value set for an attribute by a vspec file can be read by a consumer without the need of having the value sent out by a publisher.
-The attribute, in effect, is configuration data that can be specified when the bspec file is installed.
+The attribute, in effect, is configuration data that can be specified when the vspec file is installed.

 Below is an example of a complete attribute describing engine power